rkuros/AI-video-maker/video_editor/MANUAL_TESTING.md

 - Select `Preview Quality` preset (Timeline toolbar or Preview controls)
 - Click Timeline toolbar `Play`
 - Expected:
-  - On first play after edits (or after changing Preview Quality), it starts a real-time streaming preview (may take a moment; should be within ~5s)
+  - On first play after edits (or after changing Preview Quality), it starts a real-time streaming preview (may take a moment)
   - Playback starts at the current timeline position
   - Timeline playhead tracks preview position
 - While playing, click on the time ruler / timeline area to seek
 - Expected:
-  - Stream restarts near the selected position and resumes within ~5s
+  - Stream restarts near the selected position and resumes after a short wait
   - Playback is seamless (no segment switching stutter during continuous play)
 - Click `Stop`
 - Expected: